M.A. in Criminal Justice - Leadership Specialization

 Other0%

-Source: Employment Outlook data is provided by Lightcast.
+Employment outlook data is provided by Lightcast and represents labor market trends in the United States.
+It is not specific to Franklin University graduates or any particular degree level.
 Franklin University cannot guarantee employment placement, salary level, or career advancement.

-Criminal Justice Knowledge & Skillsets
+M.A. in Criminal Justice - Leadership Knowledge & Skillsets

 Gain in-demand skills sought by employers with curriculum that teaches you: